École Polytechnique Fédérale de Lausanne: Campus

 The École d'ingénieurs de l'Université de Lausanne, from which EPFL in its modern-day form originates, was located in the center of Lausanne.
-In 1974, five years after EPFL was separated from University of Lausanne and became a federal institute under its current name, the construction of a new campus at Dorigny in Écublens, a suburb south-west of Lausanne on the shores of Lake Geneva, began.
+In 1974, five years after EPFL was separated from University of Lausanne and became a federal institute under its current name, the construction of a new campus at Dorigny in Écublens, began.
 The inauguration of the first EPFL buildings of the new campus took place in 1978.

 The EPFL campus has been evolving ever since.
 The first stage of development, with a total budget of 462 million Swiss francs, was completed in 1984; the second in 1990.

-Construction of the northern parts of campus began in 1995 with the Microtechnology building, completed in 1998, and the architecture building, completed in 2000.
+Construction of the northern parts of campus began in 1995 with the Microtechnology building (BM), completed in 1998, and the architecture building (SG), completed in 2000.
 In 2002, the department of architecture also moved to the campus in Écublens, uniting all departments of EPFL on the same site.
-The latest addition to the EPFL campus is the Rolex Learning Center completed February 2010.
-The Rolex Learning the university includes areas for work, leisure and services and is located at the center of the campus.
-The campus is now being expanded with the construction of the SwissTech Convention Center inaugurated in March 2014.
+The latest addition to the EPFL campus is the Rolex Learning Center completed in February 2010.
+The Rolex Learning Center is the main campus library and includes areas for work, leisure and services and is located at the center of the campus.
+The campus has also been expanded with the construction of the SwissTech Convention Center inaugurated in March 2014.
+As of 2022, RTS began the construction of a regional production center on campus in collaboration with EPFL.

-Together with the University of Lausanne, also located in Écublens, the EPFL forms a vast campus complex at the shores of Lake Geneva with about 20,000 students, The campus is served by the Lausanne Metro Line 1 (M1) and is equipped with an electric bicycle sharing system.
+Together with the University of Lausanne, EPFL forms a vast campus complex at the shores of Lake Geneva with about 20,000 students combined.

+The campus is served by the Lausanne Metro Line 1 (M1) and is equipped with an electric bicycle sharing system.
 Since 2012, only electricity from certified hydroelectric generation is being bought by EPFL to power its campus.
 The university was the first campus to receive the International Sustainable Campus Excellence Award by the International Sustainable Campus Network.